franneck94/Vscode-Workspace-Formatter/README.md

 🔧 Format all your files in a workspace with one click. 🔧

-You can also add include and exclude patterns to manage which files and directories should be formatted.
+You can define include and exclude patterns to manage which files and directories should be formatted.
+Besides that, you can also select only certain directories to format with the context menu.

 ## Example